 Conflicts of Interest - Developing Resolutions in Continuing Medical Education Research Presentations

-This qualitative study examined the personal and institutional approaches taken in the conflict resolution process by investigating the presence of perceived bias in oral and print content of research findings presented in certified Continuing Medical Education (CME) activities.
+This project was conducted between June 1, 2005 and May 30, 2007 and was funded by the Association of American Medical Colleges (AAMC) and Office of Research Integrity (ORI) [Responsible Conduct of Research Program for Academic Societies].
+This was a qualitative study to examine the personal and institutional approaches taken in the conflict resolution process by investigating the presence of perceived bias in oral and print content of research findings presented in certified Continuing Medical Education (CME) activities.

 - What are successful and what are inappropriate forms of resolution of potential conflicts of interest completed at both the individual and organizational level?